 - Match the settings with the screenshot below and click ‘Ok’:

 … and you’re done!

 I used the Playmaker extension for Unity, so you’ll need both of those (Unity3d and Playmaker) in order to experiment with this project.
-If you want to work with this, here are some things to keep in mind… due to the fact that I can’t distribute Playmaker in the project:
+There are instructions on the GitHub page on how to setup the project.

 I’ve also uploaded all of the Audacity projects for the audio files in case anyone is interested in those.
 You can download those here.